JavierGarciaGarcia/antaeus/README.md

 in the query to move between pages.
 The limitation of keyset pagination is the impossibility to access a specific page directly, but since the feature don't require that, the usage of keyset pagination is possible and recommended

+## Future improvements
+Due to the time limitation, I couldn't apply all the improvements I would like to do:
+* Extend unit test coverage to the rest of components
+* Create a set of Acceptance tests to cover the behaviour of the billing service
+* Move to in-memory database to a real database, using postgres as solution
+* In order to improve the [3 observability pillars](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html):
+  * Improve logging to have better understanding of the services
+  * Create a set of custom metrics per service, so they can be used for the observability of the services and for the scalability
+  * Include some tracing markers to the calls between services to be able to trace the interaction between them